Pacific Fleet (Russia): Ground Forces

 According to a report from the Institute for the Study of War, in March 2018 the Fleet contained two naval infantry brigades, a coastal brigade, and coastal regiment.
 However, an expansion of these capabilities, introducing new units and formations, was underway as of 2020/21.
 As of 2022, there appeared to be a longer-term intent to expand all Russian naval infantry brigades into division-sized formations.

 In 2022, both of the Pacific Fleet's naval infantry brigades were transferred to Ukraine for operations as part of the Russian invasion.
 Up to the end of 2022, both brigades reportedly experienced heavy losses.
 In April 2022, the 155th Brigade was reportedly awarded the "Guards" title for its service, while the 40th Naval Infantry Brigade was awarded the title in 2023.
 In September 2025, elements of both brigades were reported operating in eastern Ukraine together with elements from other naval infantry units, including the 177th naval infantry regiment as well as the 61st and 336th naval infantry brigades.
+As of December 2025, the 155th brigade (now formally designated as the 55th Guards naval infantry "division") was specifically reported as operating in the vicinity of Pokrovsk.